cdapio/coopr/coopr-docs/docs/source/installation/server-config.rst

 .. rubric:: SSL Notes

-- The keystore needs to be created before configuring SSL.
-The keystore's passwords and information should be gathered in preparation for generation.
+- The keystore needs to be created before configuring SSL in Coopr.
+The keystore's passwords and information should be gathered accordingly, in preparation for that.

 - The keystore path (``server.ssl.keystore.path``) is not a directory, but rather the full path of the keystore file itself, such as ``/etc/pki/java/mykeystore``.